Zyr00/genetic_algorithm/README.md

 This problem consists in a creating a timetable with the following rules:
   - Classes can only be carried out in rooms that are free in a time frame;
   - A teacher can only teach a lesson un at a time;
-  - The rooms should be large enough to accomudate a calss.
+  - The rooms should be large enough to accommodate a class.
 To the solution there are a few considerations that you need to have in mind:
   - You need rooms;
   - Teachers;